wnichola/Practical-Machine-Learning/Course_Project.md

 Saturday, June 13, 2015

 ## Download and load files into data.tables
-Check if the file exists.
+Check if the data files exist.
 If not, download it from the URL.
 When reading in the file, change invalid values to NA.

 ```r